- is your app aimed at supporting your existing business, becoming a considerable extra sales channel, or the main and the only sales channel?

 Don't worry: setting up your advertising campaigns is not that difficult.
 The main thing is to admit that you must do advertising (not just hope to get lucky).
 Once you admit this to yourself, congratulations, let's move on and talk in detail.
 A well-known academic marketing study suggests that a consumer-targeted tech startup needs to spend at least 2% of their planned annual revenue as an advertising expense at launch, in order to have a chance to get to those top 10% of startups that survive.
 So if you plan to make let's say $100 000 in sales, you will need to spend at least $2 000 for your launch advertising activities.
 This is in the case where your product is super good, your niche has a low to moderate level of competition, and you spend your advertising budget efficiently.
 You need 2x that budget if your product is not market-best and 2x again if you don't have considerable advertising campaign experience.
 Anyway, 2%x2x2=8% of a planned annual revenue: this is the minimum recommended advertising launch budget for an average tech startup!

-Every day we see worldwide media publishing more articles and quoting more scientific studies about the impact that mobile digital technology makes on our daily lives.
+Every day we see international media publishing more articles and quoting more scientific studies about the impact that mobile digital technology makes on our daily lives.
 You may use a mobile app to communicate with your doctor, check your academic results or search for a new job.
 Mobile apps are everywhere!
 Naturally, more and more people want their businesses to benefit from this rapid mobile technology growth.
 So, how to create an app these days?
 Creating an app has never been easier!
 Especially for small business owners.
 So called App Creator software solutions allow everybody to use some simple drag & drop mechanics to create app interfaces themselves.
 You do not need to hire an expensive team of developers to create apps for your business anymore, and you do not risk getting buggy or even vulnerable code.
 Video guidelines are widely available, so if you want, you can learn how to create app interfaces really fast!